vivawan/508-midterm/script/Midterm.md

 ### Trade Off on Accuracy and Generalizability

-- all variables are already significant at p=0.1
+- All variables are already significant at p=0.1
-- delete var. one by one to balance the accuracy and generalizability: adjusted R^2 and AbsError,APE
+- Delete var. one by one to balance the accuracy and generalizability: adjusted R^2 and AbsError, APE

 ```r
 # make predictions on the test set and evaluate model performance